 The treatment eliminates bacteria by removing the bacterial plaque.
 The best prevention is proper hygiene and regular dentist appointments.

-What can I do to preserve my dental implants?
+What can I do to preserve my implants?

 - Hygiene Just as our natural teeth need good oral hygiene to avoid gum diseases and tooth decay, so do the implants.
 Brush them several times a day, mainly after meals and before bedtime.
 Use soft toothbrushes and brush the implants exactly the same as natural teeth.
 Ideal brushing includes circular movements that will help clean the prostheses and gums.
 Use dental floss and a water pick.